-The Master's Programme in Chemistry, specialising in Analytical Chemistry provides you with cutting-edge expertise in the field of analytical chemistry.
-You combine theoretical knowledge and practical skills in various analytical techniques, including advanced statistical methods for data analysis.
-This is an increasingly important area both for environmental and advanced biomedical analysis, and you will learn more about different chromatographic and other separation techniques and detection methods, not least mass spectrometry.
+The Master's Programme in Chemistry, specialising in Analytical Chemistry, is closely linked to world-leading research and will provide you with cutting-edge expertise in the field of analytical chemistry.
+You will gain theoretical knowledge and practical skills in various analytical, separation and detection techniques, including statistical methods for data analysis, that will prepare you for high-level interdisciplinary work in both industry and academia.

 Why this programme?

-The Master's Programme in Chemistry, specialising in Analytical Chemistry, has strong links to world leading research in the field of mass spectrometric analysis of biological samples.
-It will go in depth into many different aspects and methods of analytical chemistry, and you will have access to the most advanced research instruments.
+The Master's Programme in Chemistry, specialising in Analytical Chemistry, has strong links to world-leading research in the field of mass spectrometric analysis of chemically complex samples, such as samples with biological or environmental origin.
+The programme will go in-depth into qualitative and quantitative aspects of analytical chemistry, including common and state-of-the-art methodologies.

-Your teachers will be leading experts in, e.g., analytical neurochemistry and imaging mass spectrometry and you have the opportunity to do your degree project in a dynamic and world-class research environment, either at the university, at a national research agency, or in a private company.
-You will gain a firm basis in advanced analytical chemistry, covering all major techniques and acquire a cutting-edge expertise through in-depth studies, especially in the field of advanced mass spectrometry.
+The teachers are leading experts in analytical chemistry, focusing on proteomics, metabolomics, lipidomics, neurochemical analysis, environmental analysis, single cell analysis, and imaging mass spectrometry, with a drive to push the frontier in mass spectrometry, often with an interdisciplinary focus.
+You will have the opportunity to work on your degree project in a dynamic and world-class research environment, either at the university, at a national research agency, or in industry.
+You will gain fundamental knowledge in advanced analytical chemistry and acquire cutting-edge expertise through in-depth studies covering important and modern analytical techniques.

 During the programme you can expect to: